The European disaster response team coordinates local stakeholders and advocates the inclusion of animals in disaster preparedness and response plans.

 Intense planning and expert communication can mean the difference between life and death for people and animals.
 We believe that a coordinated response is crucial in addressing the risk and impact of emerging disasters on animals in Europe.

-That is why we advocate for the improvement of disaster response policies at the EU and national levels in France, Belgium, the Netherlands and Germany.
+That is why we advocate for the improvement of disaster response policies at the European Union (EU) and national levels in France, Belgium, the Netherlands and Germany.
 We also support local stakeholders in building and strengthening their capacity, and help them prepare for and respond to animals in crisis.
-Our expertise draws on over 40 years of experience in responding to extreme events around the world.
+Our expertise draws on decades of experience in responding to extreme events around the world.

 IFAW helps partners set up the necessary systems, processes and logistics in preparation of and during disasters.
 Our Rapid Response Team is ready to deploy at a moment's notice to support local stakeholders on the ground.
 We also award emergency grants to ensure authorities and organizations can purchase what they need locally to continue to care for their community’s animals.

 In 2021, we issued a grant to Tierrettung Essen in Germany to purchase a quad, so they could rescue animals from difficult terrain and in remote areas during the floods in Limburg.
 We also provided Italian organization LAV with a grant to purchase veterinary medicine and other goods to rescue animals during flooding in Sicily following a hurricane.
 LAV was able to treat 1,680 dogs and 216 cats against intestinal, pulmonary and cardiac parasitic diseases.